samtronxindia/SamirRoleManager/README.md

-A Role Manager for Android.
+# Role Manager for Android.

 This module is to be installed as a system level component and works to assign/revoke roles from apps.